dwyl/phase-three/douro.md

 # Why?

 We aren't getting any younger.
-We have to proactively think about our own "third age" and plan for the retirement of our parents.
+We must proactively think about our own "third age" and plan for the retirement of our parents.